Subito-it/PodBuilder/README.md

 # What is PodBuilder

 PodBuilder is a complementary tool to [CocoaPods](https://github.com/CocoaPods/CocoaPods) that allows to prebuild pods into frameworks which can then be included into a project’s repo.
 Instead of committing pod’s source code you add its compiled counterpart.
-While there is a size penalty in doing so, which can be overcome by using [Git-LFS](#git-lfs), compilation times will decrease significantly because pod's source files no longer need to be recompiled _very often_.
+While there is a size penalty in doing so compilation times will decrease significantly because pod's source files no longer need to be recompiled _very often_ and there's also a lot less for SourceKit to index.
 Additionally frameworks contain all architecture so they’re ready to be used both on any device and simulator.

 Depending on the size of the project and number of pods this can translate in a significant reduction of compilation times (for a large project we designed this tool for we saw a 50% faster compile times, but YMMV).